 A: Now, this is a tough one.
-Both are very highly recommended by Purina and according to the reviews dogs love both just as much, so the simple answer is that they are both super tasty for your pooch.
+Both are very highly recommended by Purina.
+According to the reviews dogs love both just as much, so the simple answer is that it’s really budget-dependent.

 Q: Which product line is better value?

 A: All Purina kibbles are made with science research backed recipes, they both offer very good value for money, and as our cost comparison shows, they also draw on the price.